mrjabka/mrjabka/README.md

 ###

-<p align="left">My name is divdot and I'm a MIPT school student, from Moscow, Russia.</p>
+<p align="left">My name is divdot and I'm a MIPT & NRCKI school student, from Moscow, Russia.</p>

 ###